bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 Being a "maintainer" now works like this:

 1. **Maintainers now have no (hard) limits on the "area" of PRs they can merge**.
 No more limits on "docs only", "rendering only", etc. It is now each maintainers' responsibility to evaluate their areas of comfort.
-This does increase risk to an extent, but I think its an important step to allow maintainers to grow organically.
+This does increase risk to an extent, but I think it's an important step to allow maintainers to grow organically.
 2. **Maintainers can merge "relatively uncontroversial" PRs with at least two community approvals**.
 Maintainers will collectively decide and enforce what is uncontroversial.
 Controversial PRs should be labeled with the `S-Controversial` label.
 Note that "two community approvals" is the minimum requirement.
 Maintainers are responsible for ensuring the appropriate people have approved a PR.
 3. **Maintainers can merge "completely trivial" PRs without two community approvals**.
 Some examples of "completely trivial": typo fixes, removing unused dependencies or code, and small "api consistency" fixes.
 4. **Controversial Decision Making on a Timer**: For all controversial PRs (including RFCs), if two maintainers approve, the PR can be labeled with a `S-Ready-For-Final-Review` label.
 As soon as this label is added and I have been pinged, a clock starts.
 If I have not responded with actionable feedback, a "snooze button" / "we aren't ready for this yet", or a veto within a month and a half (45 days), maintainers are free to merge the PR.
 This gives me the ability to dictate project direction in areas where that is important while also empowering maintainers to move things forward in parallel when that makes sense.
 We will be calibrating this approach as we go to make sure we strike the right balance between progress, quality, and consistent vision.